DanielAndrade7/DanielAndrade7/README.md

 ## Hi there, I'm Daniel 👋

-- I'm a Full-Stack Jr at Ranor.
+- I'm a Full-Stack Jr working at Ranor Rastreamento.
 - I'm also a Production Engineer graduated at UFF.

   ##